stevefielding/Wattuino/software/Optiboot/README.md

 [Optiboot](https://github.com/Optiboot/optiboot) is a small serial bootloader designed for Atmel AVR microcontrollers.

-This project is a modified Optiboot with auto baud rate detection specially for ATmega328 microcontrollers.
+This project is a modified Optiboot with baud rate fixed at 57600.
+User code boot time is configured for 8s.
+Configured for multiple optiboot nodes on a shared RS485 network.
+Each node is identified by an 8-bit NodeID that is programmed into
+EEPROM.
+Optiboot configured to run after power up.
+So there is an 8s delay before user code is booted.
 The Optiboot project is released under GPL license.
 Code uploaded via the bootloader is not subject to any license issues.